 During the summers of 1994 and 1995 I taught at the International Space University summer sessions in Barcelona and Stockholm, respectively.
 I spent about a weak at ISU94 lecturing on low-cost space mission philosophy to a design project working on new interplanetary space missions.
 In 1995 I spent the whole summer as co-chair (with Dr. Wendell Mendell, NASA Johnson Space Centre) of the "Vision 2020" Design Project.
 The objective of this design project was for the students to describe and plan a desirable (from the students’ point of view) future for space activities.
 A strategic planning technique called "visioning" was used to derive a picture of desired scenarios for space development.
 It was a very unusual exercise and for me it involved an intensive interaction with a multinational and multidisciplinary group of about sixty young professionals.

-I am teaching courses on management of space systems development and the history of Human Spaceflight to students at the Institute of Space Sciences in Kiruna, Sweden.
+I have taught courses on management of space systems development and the history of Human Spaceflight to students at the Institute of Space Sciences in Kiruna, Sweden.

 Other space activities